MHWillard/willardcrm/README.md

 Small desktop personal contact manager using Avalonia UI.
+I'm piggybacking off of [Avalonia's tutorial for a to-do list application](https://docs.avaloniaui.net/docs/next/tutorials/todo-list-app/) to jumpstart it for use as a CRM.